tomabroad/gdict/README.md

 Google Chrome Extension for looking up the selected text on the browser.

 ## Feature
-* Right-click to search the meaning of the selected text
+* Right-click to look up the selected text online
 * Browse the search history

 ## Download